DevilYangS/EMO-NAS-CD/ReadMe.md

    That will generate the train/validation/test datasets for ASSIST12 under the ratio of 0.6/0.1/0.3.

-## Directly Using the Found Models by EMO-NSA-CD and Others
+## Directly Use the Found Models by EMO-NSA-CD and Others

 ## Usage
 ```